 Hi, I’m Patrick Dubroy.

-I’m a programmer and art school dropout, currently living in Munich, Germany and working for Y Combinator Research as part of HARC.
+I’m a programmer and art school dropout, currently living in Munich, Germany and working for Lyft Level 5 as an engineering manager.
 Previously, I worked at Google as a software engineer on Chrome and Android, and at BumpTop as a programmer and interaction designer.

 I have a master’s degree in Computer Science from the University of Toronto, where I studied human-computer interaction in the DGP lab under the supervision of Prof. Ravin Balakrishnan.
 My research on how people use tabs in web browsers was published at CHI 2010.